Blueguy0301/Megane-next/README.md

 4 : User is an admin

-## To do
+## To do:

-1. Credential checking
-1. installment api
+1. Test installment api
 1. ui overhaul (again)
 1. type safety
-1. scanner api
-1. retest addProduct on `/api/product.ts`
 1. types on all res
+1. Logo
+1. optimize addProduct on `/api/product.ts`.
+It takes 1.5s to create a product
+1. optimize installments on `/api/installment.ts`.
+It takes 500ms to create,update and delete an installment